migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

 ---

-**2024-07-12: Weekly update**

-First of all, I've done migration of the staking backend, thanks to the automation ansible playbook and initial testing end-users haven't faced any downtime.
+2024-07-12: First of all, I've done migration of the staking backend, thanks to the automation ansible playbook and initial testing end-users haven't faced any downtime.
 Old expensive infra setup was removed - 88% costs saved.
 The main focus during this week was the localnet watchdog setup.
 I've changed both the frontend and backend code to support it.
 Main advantage - now our protocol dev team now can have full network observability on the localnet via 2 `make` commands.

 Finally, I've started preparation for the old explorer infra removal to save money on infra costs.

 ---

-**2024-07-05: Weekly update**
-The main focus during this week is automation for staking backend and new cheaper server setup, now it is in final testing phase.
+2024-07-05: The main focus during this week is automation for staking backend and new cheaper server setup, now it is in final testing phase.
 Justification is simple - save money on the traffic and server.

 On the security side, I was alarmed team about [RegreSSHion vulnerability in the OpenSSH](https://blog.qualys.com/vulnerabilities-threat-research/2024/07/01/regresshion-remote-unauthenticated-code-execution-vulnerability-in-openssh-server) and helped Soph with infrastructure checks and fixes.